 Pass Through Blending Mode

 When you select a group, you will notice that the default blending mode not Normal.
 Instead, it is “Pass Through.”
-The Pass Through blending mode tells Photoshop to treat all the layers within a group to behave as if they were just part of a regular layer stack, and not part of the group and blend with the layers below.
+The Pass Through Blending Mode tells Photoshop to treat all the layers within a group to behave as if they were just part of a regular layer stack and not part of the group.
+The layers all blend as you would expect.